GvsCou/checkInvest/README.md

 ## Install

 ### OS Dependent
-Now its use is restricted to GNU/Linux, since 'tis using a hardcode '/home/$USER/.config'.
+Now its use is restricted to GNU/Linux and Windows (although untested), due to hardcoding for the data and config files.

 ### PIP